Figure 1. General structure of a typical neuron.

 A neuron, or nerve cell, is a cell that supports the functions of the nervous system by reacting to stimuli and transmitting nerve impulses.
 It is highly specialized and amitotic.
 The term "amitotic" means that if a neuron is destroyed it cannot be replaced, because neurons do not undergo mitosis.

-Each neuron consists of three basic parts: a cell body (soma) that contains the nucleus; one or more dendrites, which are short branches off the body that receive incoming impulses; and a single, long axon that carries impulses away from the body and to the next neuron.
-Nerves consist of bundles of neurons.
+Each neuron consists of three basic parts: a cell body (soma) that contains the nucleus; one or more dendrites, which are short branches off the body that receive incoming impulses; and a single, long axon that carries impulses away from the body and to the next neuron (Figures 1 and 2).